ronmen91/HiveChallenge/README.md

 two or more words have the same number of occurrence than the word has the later occurrence has a higher priority. \
-To met with this requirement a filter should be done on the stored words and `Occurrence` objects should me comparable and override the `compareTo` method with taking the number of occurrence and their last occurrence into account.
+To met with this requirement a filter should be done on the stored words and `Occurrence` objects should be comparable by overriding the `compareTo` method and taking the number of occurrence and the last occurrence into account.
 The filtering go through the all words so it has O(N) time complexity and sorting with TimSort has O(n*log(n)).